psas/electric-feed-system-prototype/Docs/Presentations/Slides/Outline.md

 - [ ] Who is PSAS and what is their goal / Rockets are hard
 - [ ] To achieve this goal we need new technology
 - [ ] Blowdowns dont scale, turbines are too complex.
-Lets use a battery and a DC motor
+Lets use a battery and a DC motor?
-- [ ]

 ---

 3. **Key Customer requirements** @JordParma

 - Show just the most important customer requirements
 - Make sure that the customer requirements are not only important, but clearly understandable to the (smart, professional)       audience

 ##### Slides:

-- [ ]
-- [ ]
+- [ ] Outline of high level reqs. and dicription (Words in tables)
-- [ ]
+- [ ] How does each one contribute to the success of the project?

 ---

 4. **Key performance metrics** @JordParma

-- How did measure design outcomes so that it meets customer requirements
+- How did we measure design outcomes so that it meets customer requirements

 ##### Slides:

-- [ ]
-- [ ]
+> Can combine with #3.

-- [ ]
+- [ ] Show upper and lower limits on metric (Words in tables)

+> Show a yes or no for meeting req ONLY!
+Performance vs. requirments happens in #9

 ---